Cherif Karamoko

-Cherif Karamoko (born 3 May 2000) is a Guinean footballer who plays as a right winger for Italian club FC Spinea 1966.
+Cherif Karamoko (born 3 May 2000) is a Guinean footballer who plays as a right winger for Italian club Unione Cadoneghe.

 Club career

 Early years

 Karamoko was born in Nzérékoré, Guinea.
 A war between the various ethnic groups of his country killed his father, who was an imam, when Cherif was only 13 years old, while his mother died of ebola in 2015 two years later.
 Karamoko then fled to Libya with his older brother, Mory, who had found a job in the country.
 In seven months they crossed Mali, Burkina Faso, Niger and Libya.
 In Libya, Cherif was jailed for two months in Tripoli and his brother was demanded to pay 2000 dinars to get him out.
 Mory worked to earn the money, so he could get Cherif out of jail.

 In the spring 2017, Karamoko and Mory left Libya on a boat for Italy.
 The boat, which could accommodate a maximum of 60 people, carried 143 on board.
 The boat sank on its way to Italy and Mory died on the way alongside 119 others, while Cherif made it to Calabria, Italy, where he woke up in the hospital with the news that his brother did not make it.